Duck Creek day: A ‘very cute village’ first Movie Ranch, now ATV haven

 “It is the vision of this Project that travelers will one day look down from Highway 14 onto the ‘postcard’ of Duck Creek Village and say ‘Look, honey, let’s go down there.
 That is a very cute Village'” Primas and the Duck Creek Village Association wrote in their presentation to the County Commission.
 “And once there, the travelers, perhaps in route to Bryce Canyon, will stay for a day or even longer, when they find the parking easy, the boardwalk welcoming, the Main Street safe, the shops quaint and the people friendly.”

-The Commission is on board and has pledged financial support but said the construction of the improvements might be slow to come to fruition, Primas said.
-The construction might be done in phases, the first phase being a way to devienstrate the major difference the upgrades will make for the community and help those not fully convinced of what their impact could be.
+The Commission is on board and has pledged financial support, but the construction of the improvements might be slow to come to fruition, Primas said.
+The construction might be done in phases, the first phase being a way to demonstrate the major difference the upgrades will make for the community and help those not fully convinced of what their impact could be.

 Duck Creek does a lot for the Kane County economy, Primas said, and he feels its time for it to receive a little more from the county in return.